 One of the country’s pre-eminent singer/songwriters, Rosanne Cash has released 15 albums of extraordinary songs that have earned four GRAMMY Awards and nominations for 11 more, as well as 21 top-40 hits, including 11 No. 1 singles.
 She is also an author whose four books include the best-selling memoir Composed, which the Chicago Tribune called “one of the best accounts of an American life you’ll likely ever read.”
 Her essays have appeared in The New York Times, Rolling Stone, the Oxford-American, the Nation and many more print and online publications.
-In addition to continual touring, Cash has partnered in programming collaborations with the Minnesota Orchestra, Lincoln Center and San Francisco Jazz.
-She completed a residency at the Library of Congress in December 2013.
+In addition to continual touring, Cash has partnered in programming collaborations with Carnegie Hall, Lincoln Center, San Francisco Jazz, Minnesota Orchestra and The Library of Congress.

 She was awarded the SAG/AFTRA Lifetime Achievement award for Sound Recordings in 2012 and received the 2014 Smithsonian Ingenuity Award in the Performing Arts.
-She was chosen as a Perspective Series artist at Carnegie Hall and will host four concerts (including a major show of her own in February) during their 2015/16 season.
-She is currently serving as 2015 Artist-in-Residence at the Country Music Hall of Fame and Museum in Nashville.
-She performed three concerts there in September.
-On October 11 of this year she was inducted into the Nashville Songwriters’ Hall of Fame.
+She was chosen as a Perspective Series artist at Carnegie Hall and hosted four concerts (including a major show of her own in February 2016) during their 2015/16 season.
+She continues her association with Carnegie Hall as a Creative Partner.
+She also served as 2015 Artist-in-Residence at the Country Music Hall of Fame and Museum in Nashville.
+On October 11, 2015 she was inducted into the Nashville Songwriters’ Hall of Fame.